Understanding Syntax in Psychology: From Sentence Structure to Cognitive Processes

 Q: Is syntax innate or learned?

 A: The debate continues.
 Some researchers support the idea of an innate capacity for language (Universal Grammar), suggesting that humans are predisposed to acquire syntactic rules.
-Others emphasize the role of learning and experience in shaping syntactic development.
+Others stress the role of learning and experience in shaping syntactic development.
 It's likely a combination of both innate predisposition and environmental learning.

 Q: How is syntax studied in psychology?